Sick Or Healthy: It’s In Your Thoughts

 Of course almonds are a tree nut so almond milk isn’t for anyone with nut allergies.

-Almond milk is widely available through supermarkets as well as health food shops, but is pricey and unfortunately some brands are sweetened.
+Almond milk is widely available through supermarkets as well as health food shops but can be pricey and unfortunately some brands are sweetened.

 A number of brands have a very low percentage of almonds in them, which greatly reduces their nutrient value.
-By making your own nut milk you can increase the nut content and so the nutrients, dramatically.
+By making your own nut milk you can increase the nut content and therefore also the nutrients, dramatically.

-Almond milk is good cold, in tea or coffee, smoothies and can also be used for cooking items like cakes or soups.
-I use it, but in small quantities and so often end up throwing quite a lot out from the bought boxes, which means making my own is a great option.
+Almond milk is good cold, in tea or coffee, smoothies and can also be used for cooking cakes or soups.
+I use it, but in small quantities and so often end up throwing quite a lot out from the bought boxes.
+Making my own almond milk is a great option and makes total sense from both a nutrient and price viewpoint.

 Easy Almond Milk Recipe